 His duties at USC also include leading and arranging the Thornton Jazz Orchestra, perhaps the best college big band in the country, as evidenced by their recent win at the Monterey Jazz Festival Next Generation Competition.

-This first video from session is a portrait of the group, as well as an introduction to the jazz program at USC, easily one of the best in the country, considering its instructors include Mr. Mintzer, Peter Erskine, Alphonso Johnson, Ndugu Chancler, and the department head, pianist Alan Pasqua.
+This first video from the session is a portrait of the group, as well as an introduction to the jazz program at USC, easily one of the best in the country, considering its instructors include Mr. Mintzer, Peter Erskine, Alphonso Johnson, Ndugu Chancler, and the department head, pianist Alan Pasqua.

-There are some very talented young musicians in the TJO as this, and future videos, demonstrate.
+There are some very talented young musicians in the TJO, as this and future videos demonstrate.